Are Microplastics Harmful To You? How To Avoid Microplastics In Water?

 Biodegradable Plastics and Plant-Based Alternatives

-Biodegradable and plant-based plastics are among the most effective solutions to the plastic issue.
+Biodegradable, plant-based plastics are among the most effective solutions to the plastic problem.

-Such options are designed to reduce the environment's impact as they break down more quickly or are made from renewable materials.
+Such options are designed to reduce the environment's impact by breaking down more quickly or by being made from renewable materials.

 Here's a closer look at these two options:

-• Biodegradable plastics: These are made to degrade faster than typical plastics when subjected to some form of environmental condition, including light exposure, water, or microbes.
-Plastics are derived from petrochemicals, which are designed to disintegrate faster.
-For example, plastics manufacture compostable bags or disposal utensils such as food containers.
+• Biodegradable plastics: These degrade faster than typical plastics when exposed to environmental conditions, such as light, water, or microbes.
+They are derived from petrochemicals and designed to degrade more quickly.
+For example, plastic manufacturers make compostable bags or disposable utensils such as food containers.

 • Plant-based plastics: These are commonly referred to as bioplastics derived from biomass such as cornstarch, sugarcane, or cellulose.
-Thus, a current trend is producing plant-based plastics that decompose fully within composting environments.
-It is also common to create plastics that are essentially like traditional plastics but possess lower emissions levels.
+Thus, a current trend is to produce plant-based plastics that fully decompose in composting environments.
+It is also common to create plastics like traditional plastics but with lower emissions.
 These materials are increasingly used in packaging, disposable cutlery, and even some bottles.

 Challenges with Alternatives